 Pinching peppercorns stimulate their taste buds and make them feel like we understand their needs.
 Here’s why:

 Dogs don’t have the same sweet receptors that humans do in their tongues, which is why they go crazy over savoury flavours such as cheese and bacon.
 A pinch of peppercorn will activate your pups’ taste buds and make them feel like they’re eating Thanksgiving dinner.

 Like humans, dogs also need salt in their diet to reduce blood pressure and prevent fractures or disorders of the skeletal system.
 But unlike humans, dogs don’t have taste receptors for salty flavours.
 If you give your dog a pinch of peppercorn, they’ll enjoy it because of the tingling sensation on their tongues.

 Dogs Need the Nutrients from Pepper

 Just like salt, dogs also need vitamins B and C in their diet.
 But instead of adding vitamin-rich vegetables to your dog’s bowl, you should give them a pinch of peppercorn to provide them with the necessary nutrients.

 Dogs Get High Off of the Pepper

 Sniffing peppercorns will get your dog high because they contain monoterpenes, chemical components found in some plants.
 Monoterpenes can aid in preventing seizures and reduce inflammation caused by allergies.
-However, make sure to keep a close eye on your pup to make sure they don’t get too high from the peppercorns.
+However, keep a close eye on your pup to ensure they don’t get too high from the peppercorns.